-Georgia Miller Trust Setup Guide — Qualify a Parent for Medicaid Before the Next Billing Cycle
+Georgia Qualified Income Trust Setup Guide — Qualify a Parent for Medicaid Before the Next Billing Cycle

 The CMS January 2026 figures Georgia income cap

 Setting up a Miller Trust in Georgia starts with one number — the income cap.
 The Georgia CMS January 2026 figures Medicaid long-term-care income limit is $2,982/month for a single applicant.
 If your family member's countable monthly income exceeds this limit, a properly drafted, signed, and funded QIT diverts the excess and brings countable income below the cap.
 The applicant's Personal Needs Allowance in Georgia is $70/month.
-Source: DCH DFCS Medicaid Policy Manual, Section 2407 (Qualified Income Trust; effective May 2026, MT 79).
+Source: DCH DFCS Medicaid Policy Manual, Section 2407 (Qualified Income Trust; effective May 2026, MT 79) (see the citation list below to verify directly).

 Step-by-step Georgia guides